Bluffing in Bangkok: How ‘lying’ is perceived in Thailand

 Is Poker Even Legal in Thailand?

 After all this conjecture, it’s worth pondering can you even play poker on your next trip to Thailand and can the locals even play on the best poker sites?
 The answer, sadly, is not very clear.
 Technically, Thai law only allows gambling through horse racing and the lottery.
-Everything else, including the best poker sites to play on for real money, are outlawed.
+Everything else, including the best poker sites to play on for real money, is outlawed.
 The law is very old, as it dates back to 1935, leading some to skirt around it.
 However, the lack of legal status does make it somewhat taboo in the nation.
 The only places where you can play live poker are the illegal underground games (probably not the best places to visit).
 You can’t even own playing cards in the country, as that has been outlawed too.
-Over 50,000 arrests are made every year in Thailand for gambling-related offenses.
+Over 50,000 arrests are made every year in Thailand for gambling-related offences.

 Online poker is a lot ‘safer’ for those who insist on playing while in Thailand.
 Offshore casinos can be accessed with enough work and payment systems like Skrill, Neteller, and almost every cryptocurrency will ensure that there’s little to link you to the gambling activity.
 Just don’t use a Thai credit card, that’s a quick way to get in trouble for sure.